 Leaving Melbourne in the evening, the journey would be a switch – sleep on the way to Dubai and stay awake on the Dubai to London leg to adjust to UK daytime.
 In this situation, decent sleep is essential to prepare the body for the ‘backwards’ adjustment.

-Not only does Qantas Business Class conjure up great expectations of wonderful sleep, but also you have access to the Qantas Business Lounge at the airport (including the stop-over) with a decent selection of hot meals, snacks and beverages (alcohol included).
+Not only does Qantas Business Class conjure up great expectations of excellent sleep, but also you have access to the Qantas Business Lounge at the airport (including the stopover) with a decent selection of hot meals, snacks, and beverages (alcohol included).
 On the flight itself, you have access to a small relaxation lounge, complete with magazines and self-service snacks and refreshments.

-I think flying Business Class should be the standard for all long-haul flights in relation to health and wellbeing and not just ultimate comfort, but it might be a long time before we ever arrive at that scenario.
+I think flying Business Class should be the standard for all long-haul flights concerning health and not just ultimate comfort, but it might be a long time before we ever arrive at that scenario.
 However, being able to go from seat to bed in a matter of seconds (in what feels like your own miniature hideaway) is a second-to-none experience when spending almost a whole day in the air.